kitft/funsearch/README.md

 #'llm models' will list the available models.
 Run the search with the desired model using the '--model_name' attribute.
 # A good one to use for testing, as an extremely cheap model, is 'mistral/mistral-tiny-latest'.
 # The best one for our use case is probably 'mistral/codestral-latest', which is 4x more expensive per output token.
+# Either model is still relatively cheap: with codestral, 1 million output tokens is $0.6.

 `funsearch run` takes two arguments: